Travelgate/documentation/kb/apps/monitoring-apps/logging/how-can-i-download-search-logs.md

 # How to audit Search logs

-Just imagine the enormous task of storing the astounding number of search transactions, exceeding 6 billion, that occur daily at TravelgateX.
+Just imagine the enormous task of storing the astounding number of search transactions, exceeding 6 billion, that occur daily at Travelgate.
 As a result, **we have opted not to store search transaction logs by default**.

 ### What can I do if I need Search logs in order to review an error?
 1. Log onto [Travelgate](https://www.travelgate.com/).